Horn Island, Queensland: Education

-Tagai State College is a government primary and secondary (early childhood - year 12) school for boys and girls that operates 17 campuses throughout the Torres Strait.
-On Horn Island, it has a primary (early childhood - year 6) campus at Nawie Street (10.5932°S 142.2512°E).
+Tagai State College is a government primary and secondary (early childhood – year 12) school for boys and girls that operates 17 campuses throughout the Torres Strait.
+On Horn Island, it has a primary (early childhood – year 6) campus at Nawie Street (10.5932°S 142.2512°E).

-There is no secondary school on Horn Island; the nearest is on neighbouring Thursday Island.
+There is no secondary school on Horn Island; the nearest is the secondary campus of Tagai State College on neighbouring Thursday Island.

+Amenities

 Holy Family Catholic Church is in Outie Street.
 It is within the Thursday Island Parish of the Roman Catholic Diocese of Cairns.

+Facilities

+Ports North operates two wharf areas in the Torres Strait, one on Thursday Island and the other on Horn Island.
+These islands serve as transport hubs to other islands in the Torres Strait.